EDUKIT-NG/Edukit-ng-backend/README.md

+# Edukit NIgeria

+## Description

+Edukit Nigeria is an educational platform designed to provide resources and tools for students and educators.
+It aims to enhance learning experiences through interactive content and community engagement.

-# Project Setup Instructions
+## Project Setup Instructions

-Welcome to the Project!
 Follow these instructions to set up the development environment

 ## Clone the Project